 Day 1: Keep the screens totally off.

-During these days of “detox,” it would be great if you could show solidarity with your child and also go screen free / greatly limit your phone use at least in front of them.
+During these days, it would be great if you could show solidarity with your child and also go screen free/greatly limit your phone use at least in front of them.

 Set it up as a routine.

 Find a set time each day (with a fairly clear start and finish) to do screen time.
 Predictable schedule.
 Routine viewing.
+Possibly using a visual timer.
 This is like a screen time security blanket.

 Make sure to have an ending point set up – this routine can’t drag on for hours.
-I aim for 30-45 minutes.
+I aim for 30-45 minutes depending on what I’m doing and the level of help/support I need from the screen.

 Talk to your kid(s) about the new system.